illixion/vscode-vibrancy-continued/README.md

 # Visual Studio Code Extension - Vibrancy Continued

-> The original extension seems to have been abandoned, so this is my fork that will continue to be supported and receive community PRs.
+> The original extension has been deprecated, this version will continue to be supported and receive community updates.

 > Windows 10 users may have a slight mouse lag when moving the window, [please read here for details](https://github.com/EYHN/vscode-vibrancy/discussions/80).

 > For questions about installation and uninstallation, please read [FAQs](#FAQs).

-Enable Acrylic/Glass effect for your VS Code.
+Enable Acrylic/Glass effect in VS Code.

 ![screenshot](./screenshot.png)